Ricky Andrews

-Richard Guy Andrews (born April 14, 1966) is a former professional American football linebacker who played in the National Football League (NFL), the Canadian Football League (CFL), and the World League of American Football (WLAF).
+Richard Guy Andrews (born April 14, 1966) is a Samoan former professional American football player who was a linebacker in the National Football League (NFL), Canadian Football League (CFL), and World League of American Football (WLAF).

 Professional career

 San Diego Chargers

-Andrews was selected by the San Diego Chargers in the tenth round (260th overall) of the 1989 NFL Draft.
+Andrews was selected by the San Diego Chargers in the tenth round (260th overall) of the 1989 NFL draft.

 Seattle Seahawks

 Andrews played in 15 games in the 1990 season.